Filippo De Nobili: Biography

+De Nobili is remembered for his rebel attitude towards the monarchy and fascism.
+In 1934, he refused a prestigious decoration from the Crown, instead replying: "I would be grateful if, instead of this honour that I do not want, you would offer some financial support to my Library."
+Later, he publicly mocked Benito Mussolini during a visit of the latter to Catanzaro, mimicking the attitude of the dictator during his public appearances.

-Known for his opposition to the monarchy and after to fascism, Filippo De Nobili was successively socialist, communist and anarchist at the end of his life.
-Disciple of the Marxist philosopher Antonio Labriola, he was also a close friend of the socialist Mario Casalinuovo, Minister of Transports, and of the communist statesman Fausto Gullo, Minister of Agriculture and after of Justice.
+Throughout his life, Filippo De Nobili was successively socialist, communist, and perhaps anarchist at the end of his life.
+Disciple of the Marxist philosopher Antonio Labriola, he was also a close friend of the socialist Mario Casalinuovo and of the communist statesman Fausto Gullo.
 His thoughts and his political commitment influenced a whole generation of writers, politicians, and historians in Southern Italy.